-Sider is a command-line tool for running and restoring multiple databases locally.
+Sider is a command-line tool for installing, running, ruining and reverting databases locally..

 For the impatient and brave

-Say to yourself: "I have docker installed" three times.
+Say to yourself: "I have docker and nodejs installed" three times.

-Sider depends on docker for running the different supported database engines.
+Sider depends on the docker cli for running the different supported database engines.
 You must have docker installed and on your path.

 npm install -g @jonaslu/sider

 The most essential commands and terminology in sider to get you going.